HarrisonJK/HarrisonJK/README.md

 <h3 align="center">I'm a Full-Stack Developer originally from Atlanta, Georgia</h3>

 - 🌱 Graduate of Cornell University and Fullstack Academy
-- 🇬🇷🇺🇸Proud Greek American and lifelong learner
+- 🇬🇷🇺🇸Proud Greek-American and lifelong learner
 - 👨‍💻 All of my projects are available at [harrisonhjk.com](https://harrisonhjk.com/)
 - 📄 Know about my experiences on my [resume]()
 - 🔭 Currently learning Python